arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

 [Tree-sitter][tree-sitter] too does something similar.
 It parses a string like:

 ```
-"let x = 42;"
+"let x = 42"
 ```

-and emits a tree like:
+and it emits a tree like:

 ```
 (program